sandwi/curated-lists/microservices/microservices-notes/microservices-definitions.md

 **Figure 1** Microservices are not APIs - they are implementation of a system (i.e a bounded context in DDD terms), APIs are public view and interface to the microservice

-It is here the definitions provided by Martin Fowler [1], Adrian Cockcroft [2] and Werner Vogel [5] become important, so a microservice is an application built using Microservices Architecture style, that:
+It is here the definitions provided by Martin Fowler [1] or Adrian Cockcroft [2] become important: a microservice is an application built using Microservices Architecture style, that is, it:
 * encapsulates the data with the business logic that operates on the data which provide a well-defined business capability i.e. the service is synonymous with a bounded context
 * ensures only access to service is through a published service interface i.e. public API
 * ensures no direct database access is allowed from outside the service, and there's no data sharing among the services i.e. each microservices has it's own database
 * ensures it does not directly depend on any other service or database outside of its bounded context, i.e. loosely coupled, thus it can be independently deployed.

+The public API can be RESTful or RPC based (such as using gRPC) or message based (reactive microservices, using RabbitMQ or Kafka for example).

 ## Microservices Architecture Characteristics
 The table below shows charateristics of Microservices Architecture Style from Martin Fowler [1].